What is the Short Code Council?

 Which short codes are available?

 As part of the inter-carrier initiative, Canadian short codes are standardized to be 5 or 6 digits long.
-Short codes beginning with a 4 or 0 are reserved and unavailable for public use, as you can see from the tables below:
+Short codes beginning with a 4 or 0 are reserved and unavailable for public use, as indicated in the tables below:

 5 digit short codes